 - Finely mince the garlic and add to a saute pan with 1 tbsp of oil.
 Any oil will work here, I used olive.

-- Remove from heat and add in all remaining sauce ingredients and whisk together until smooth, adding more water as needed to reach your desired consistency.
-How much you need will depend on the peanut butter you used as well as your personal preference.
+- Remove from heat and add in all remaining sauce ingredients (start with ⅓ cup of water) and whisk together until smooth, adding more water as needed to reach your desired consistency.
+How much you need will depend on the brand of peanut butter you used as well as your personal preference.

 - Serve with crushed peanuts, scallions, red pepper flakes and enjoy!
 Delicious alongside veggies and protein of choice.